Mareczek1311/RiddleZone/README.md

 ## Contributing

 Contributions are welcome!
 Whether it's adding new features, fixing bugs, or improving documentation, your contributions help make RiddleZone better for everyone.
-Please refer to the [contribution guidelines](link-to-contribution-guidelines) for more information.

 ## Upcoming Features